Below are brief descriptions of the types of classes we offer at BSDA:

 At BSDA we combine ballet, tap, and acrobatics in our beginner classes to introduce our students to some of the basic forms of dance.
 During each weekly 1 hour class students will learn basic technique and proper vocabulary in each discipline while developing strong skills.

-Our Pre-Teen Combo is designed for dancers 9-12 years of age that are beginner students or students with less dance experience.
-It is a 90 minute class that offers ballet, jazz, and lyrical/contemporary.
+Our Pre-Teen Combo is designed for dancers 9+ years of age that are beginner students or students with less dance experience.

 Ballet is the foundation of all forms of dance.
 It has it's own French vocabulary and takes years of serious training to master.
 Ballets technique teaches body placement, alignment, flexibility, grace and strength.
 Once a dancer attains a certain level they will be recommended by their teacher for pointe work increased development.